 Foods to avoid

-Fruits that are high in sugar, such as bananas, dates, mangos, fruit juices, and all dried fruit that carry a high concentration of sugar, such as raisins, dried apricots, prunes, etc…
+Fruits that are high in sugar, such as bananas, dates, mangos, fruit juices, and all dried fruit that carries a high concentration of sugar, such as raisins, dried apricots, prunes, etc…

 All condiments that contain sugar or have mold or yeast, such as barbeque sauce, mayonnaise, ketchup, soy sauce and white vinegar.